/images/resources/tutorials/writing-clients/oauth-assistant/oauth-assistant.jpg

 }

-Note also that the Authentication method for the client has to be set to no-authentication in order for the example app to work.
-In addition to that make sure to correctly configure Redirect URIs, Allowed Origins and Allowed Post Logout Redirect URIs according to the environment the example app is running in.
+The client should have the Authentication method set to no-authentication.
+Also remember to correctly configure Redirect URIs, Allowed Origins and Allowed Post Logout Redirect URIs according to the environment the example app is running in.

 Note